History of Pakistan: Sial State (1723–1816)

-Sial state was established by the 13th Sial Chief Nawab Walidad Khan Sial in 1723.
+Sial state in central Punjab was established by the 13th Sial Chief Nawab Walidad Khan Sial in 1723.
 He gradually gained control of the lower Rachna doab, including the cities of Chiniot, Pindi Bhattian, Jhang and Mankera.

-Next chief, Inayatullah Khan (r.
+The next chief, Inayatullah Khan (r.
 1747– 1787) was a successful general who won 22 battles against Bhangi Misl and the Multan chiefs.

-Sikh Empire invaded Jhang multiple times from 1801 to 1816.
-Sial state was annexed by Sikh Empire and Ahmad Khan Sial was awarded a Jagir by Ranjit Singh.
+The Sikh Empire invaded Jhang multiple times from 1801 to 1816, and the Sial state was finally annexed by the Sikh Empire with Ahmad Khan Sial awarded a jagir by Ranjit Singh.

 Maratha Empire

-By early 18th century, the Mughal empire declined.
-In 1749, the Mughals were induced to cede Sindh, the Punjab region and the important trans Indus River to Ahmad Shah Durrani in order to save his capital from Afghan attack.
+The Hindu Marathas had been a growing regional power based in modern Maharashtra, in frequent conflict with the Mughals, especially in the Deccan wars from 1680.
+As Mughal power collapsed, they became one of the largest and most aggressive of the emerging powers.
+In 1749, the Mughals were induced to cede Sindh, the Punjab region and the important trans Indus River to Ahmad Shah Durrani in order to save the capital from Afghan attack.
 Ahmad Shah sacked Delhi in 1757 but permitted the Mughal dynasty to remain in nominal control of the city as long as the ruler acknowledged Ahmad Shah's suzerainty over Punjab, Sindh, and Kashmir.
 Leaving his second son Timur Shah to safeguard his interests, Ahmad Shah left India to return to Afghanistan.

 In 1751–52, Ahamdiya treaty was signed between the Marathas and Mughals, when Balaji Bajirao was the Peshwa.
 Through this treaty, the Marathas controlled whole of India from their capital at Pune and the Mughal rule was restricted only to Delhi (the Mughals remained the nominal heads of Delhi).
 Marathas were now straining to expand their area of control towards the Northwest of India.
 Ahmad Shah sacked the Mughal capital and withdrew with the booty he coveted.
 To counter the Afghans, Peshwa Balaji Bajirao sent Raghunathrao.
 He defeated the Rohillas and Afghan garrisons in Punjab and succeeded in ousting Timur Shah and his court from India and brought Lahore, Multan, Kashmir and other subahs on the Indian side of Attock under Maratha rule.
 Thus, upon his return to Kandahar in 1757, Ahmad was forced to return to India and face the Maratha Confederacy.

 The Bala Hissar fort in Peshawar was one of the royal residences of the Durrani kings.